lunarlaunchlabs/sports-move/README.md

 ## Architecture

-Sports Move follows a three-tier architecture with automated GitHub Actions for data synchronization.
+Sports Move follows a three-tier architecture with a Fly.io background service for continuous data synchronization.

 ### System Diagram